exue026/mysite/index.md

 # About

 Hi, my name is Ethan!
-I'm a second year Sofware Engineering student at the University of Waterloo.
-I've worked with languages like Python, Java, JavaScript, Go, C++, and Swift, and web technologies like React, Redux, Node, Django in professional settings, on the side, and in school.
+I'm a third year Sofware Engineering student at the University of Waterloo interested in distributed systems, infrastructure, and DevOps.

+I've contributed production-level code in Python, JavaScript, Go, C++, Scala, and Swift, using tools/libraries/frameworks such as React/Redux, NodeJS, Django, Play, Celery, and Kafka throughout my three internships.

 I consider myself a Lifelong Learner.
-Versatility and adaptability are two software engineering qualities that I particularly value and strive to improve on --that's why I'm always hungry to get my hands dirty with new technologies.
+Adaptability and curiosity are two qualities I particularly value and strive to improve on as I become a better Software Engineer.
 With tech being such a large and fast growing industry, there's just so many more areas I have yet to explore.
 The journey of learning never ceases.

-<strong>I'm currently looking for internship opportunities for the Summer 2019 term (May - August), so feel free to [email](mailto: ethan.xue@gmail.com) me if you're interested in talking.</strong>
+<strong>I'm currently looking for internship opportunities for the Summer 2019 term (May - August), so feel free to [email](mailto: ethan.xue@gmail.com) me if you're interested in chatting.</strong>

 <br>